 SepIX is used to regenerate mixed bed ion exchange resins.
 The system is typically used on Ultrapure water (UPW) plants that have multiple large service vessels and a central resin regeneration facility.

-External resin regeneration is key to good quality water production, ensuring chemicals do not enter the process stream during resin regeneration.
-SepIX is a simple and cost-effective mixed bed external regeneration technology that provides flexible and efficient resin regeneration.
+External UPW resin regeneration is key to good quality water production, ensuring chemicals do not enter the process stream during mixed bed resin regeneration.
+SepIX is a simple and cost-effective mixed bed external single regeneration column technology that provides flexible and efficient UPW resin regeneration.

-SepIX is typically used where the ion exchange resins are of fixed ratio and volume and where high quality water is required.
+SepIX is typically used where the mixed bed ion exchange resins regeneration are of fixed ratio and volume and where high quality water is required.
 The SepIX system also removes suspended solids that have been trapped in the resin during service.

 SepIX offers a range of benefits, such as:

 - Reduced risk of chemicals contaminating product water.

 - Single vessel regeneration system that reduces costs.

 - Isolation of the intermediate cross-contaminated resin layer.

 - Reduced rinsing time due to high regeneration level.